nevgrinds/Dreadnought_ESP32-S3-N16R8/README.md

 Usage of the **Dreadnought** firmware and its modules (including but not limited to BadUSB payloads, Wi-Fi sniffing, and BLE injection) for attacking infrastructures, tracking individuals, or accessing networks without prior mutual consent is strictly illegal.

-This firmware is provided **"as is"**, purely for educational purposes, academic research, and authorized security auditing (Ethical Hacking).
+This firmware is provided **"as is"**, purely for educational purposes, academic research, and authorized security auditing.

 It is the end user's absolute responsibility to obey all applicable local, state, and federal laws.
 The author(s) and contributor(s) of this project assume **no liability** and are not responsible for any misuse, damage, or legal consequences caused by the utilization of this hardware/software.
 By downloading, compiling, or flashing this project, you agree to this disclaimer.